Destaq/wallpaper-learn/README.md

 This is a list of all of the topics, subtopics, and levels available to set as your wallpaper.
 If you see something missing here, just add your own, contributing takes only a few minutes!

-### Languages
+### languages

--   Chinese
+-   chinese
     - HSK-1
--   Spanish
+-   spanish
-    - 100-top-words
+    - top100

-### Geography
+### geography

+-   countries
--   Countries
+-   states
--   States of the USA

 ... and many more to come!
 It's very simple to contribute by opening a PR with your files, and a few minutes of finding and parsing the right URL could help more people than you may expect.

 ## Usage

 `wallpaper-learn` can be run straight from the terminal, assuming that you have navigated to the root directory that holds `set_wallpaper.py`.
-From there, it takes a few simple arguments in order to find out which topic + subtopic you are interested in, and then creates an `images` folder which houses all of the images.
+From there, it takes a few simple arguments in order to find out which topic + subtopic + level you are interested in, and then creates an `images` folder which houses all of the images.

+**`wallpaper-learn` also supports having multiple arguments (see bottom of this section for details).**

 You can run this by running the command `python3 set_wallpaper.py` and any commands you'd like from the terminal.
 Arguments passed in are case-insensitive.
 The following commands are available: